-Donker Farm, Donker Farm North and Cook's Brook
+Donker Farm and Cook's Brook Worcester Greater Worcester Land Trust City of Worcester

-Worcester Greater Worcester Land Trust City of Worcester
+Location: 1) Tory Fort Lane: .30 mile from the intersection of Mower Street and Tory Fort Lane.
+There is a small parking lot on the right side of the road.

-- 1) Tory Fort Lane: .30 mile from the intersection of Mower St. and Tory Fort Lane.
-There is a small parking lot on the right side of the road. - 2) Parking is also possible along Moreland Green Drive, but is not ideal.
-You park near the sign with your car straddling the curb. - 3) For an extended walk, park at Cascading Waters on Olean Street.
-Walk .10 mile South towards Pleasant Street and walk through Cook's Pond.
+- 2) Moreland Green Drive: From the intersection of Moreland Street and Moreland Green Drive, drive .50 mile West.
+Park near the property sign, along the right side of the road. - 3) For an extended walk, park at Cascading Waters on Olean Street.
+Walk .10 mile South towards Pleasant Street and follow the path around Cook's Pond.

-Length: About 1 mile
+Length: About 1 mile.
+Walk can be extended to many miles.

-Dogs on leashes are allowed on only part of the property.
 Dogs are not allowed in the animal enclosure.